appscode/blog/content/post/kubedb-v2024.08.16/index.md

 3. The fields `db.spec.podTemplate.spec.resources` and `db.spec.podTemplate.spec.containerSecurityContext` have been moved under the `mariadb` container in `db.spec.podTemplate.spec.containers[0]`.
 This `mariadb` container is the main database container for the MariaDB CRO.

-4. All other changes to the `db.spec.podTemplate` can be found at the beginning of this document.
+4. All other changes to `db.spec.podTemplate` can be found at the beginning of this document.

 A sample YAML configuration for MariaDB with the `kubedb/v1alpha2` API version and its corresponding `kubedb/v1` API version are provided below.
 ```yaml